open-voice-interoperability/docs-archived/technical_masterplan.md

 **Openness** enables interoperability among assistants and providers.
 At its core is the identification and definition of standardized development building blocks.
 Such blocks serve as a foundation for commercial differentiation and value; they can be assembled according to purpose, and in completely open, completely proprietary, or mixed (or hybrid) implementations.

-### The OVN's Ways of Working are Based Upon Our Core Values
+### OVON's Ways of Working are Based Upon Our Core Values

 - We are neutral and inclusive, welcoming to participation and sponsorship all members of the conversational AI industry – from independent developers and designers to enterprise users to technology firms and platform providers.
 - We seek broad participation and communal development.
 No one company or person will set the direction of Open Voice Network proposed standards or usage guidelines.